GabiBarajas/of-cases/incompressible/pimpleKinematicFoam/cycloneErosion/readme.md

 All credit goes to them

-Remesh using cfMesh and using custom solver pumpleKinematicFoam
+Remesh using cfMesh and using custom solver pimpleKinematicFoam

 pumpleKinematicFoam must be compiled before running the case